Posted on: February 26, 2020

 When organizations operate in silos, there is room for misunderstandings and an overlap of information.
 Business continuity and risk management departments utilize a lot of the same information – which makes some organizations prone to double work due to overlaps from the use of spreadsheets or modular software.
 Siloed functions may be filling out the same information in static spreadsheets or archaic software instead of focusing their time on strategic tasks that can mature their program.

 Currently, there is a big push for many organizations to become more resilient.
 To do so, organizations must be willing to change.
-According to an article in Help Net Security, the Resilience Gap Study found that 20 percent of business decision makers blame siloed business units for being a barrier to achieving business resilience.
+According to an article in Help Net Security, the Resilience Gap Study found that 20 percent of business decision-makers blame siloed business units for being a barrier to achieving financial and operational resilience.
 Business continuity and risk management practitioners must meet at the same table to agree upon an updated, standardized language that services the needs of both departments.
 To each department, the other’s language may at first feel foreign and uncomfortable – and change is uncomfortable – but the benefits of establishing a universal language are enormous.

 Business continuity and risk management must move past standard approaches.
 In doing so, organizations need to understand levels of acceptable risk and map those risks to their business processes so they can be measured based on how much of the business is impacted if a process is disrupted.
 By creating a universal language that takes both risk and continuity concepts into consideration, leadership teams can make the best decisions based on the reality of a situation rather than a theory.

 While the concept of bringing integrated risk management and continuity together through a universal language is a brilliant idea, it’s easy to become discouraged when trying to tackle this big but necessary task.
 It is not something that can happen overnight, rather it’s a continuous journey that has a rewarding end.
 It is important to do your research, ask other practitioners, and attend industry events to spark some inspiration.
 This not only grows your program, but also stimulates your own professional growth.